danstadler-pdx/grafana-alloy-pii-demo/demo03-k8s/README.md

 ### 3) Deploy the K8s integration
 Our next step is to deploy the [k8s monitoring](https://github.com/grafana/k8s-monitoring-helm) Helm project.
 We'll do this with all default values in place, so after this step, you'll see the loggerapps logs coming in to your cloud account, but they won't be redacted just yet.

-In the directory ```demo03-k8s/2-deploy-alloy-via-grafana-k8s-integration```, there is a reference-only example of a Helm values file called "value-original.yaml".
-To make your own version, you can go to your Grafana Cloud account, and to the K8s configuration section, generate your own testing token, and then save the resulting values file in the ```2-deploy-alloy-via-grafana-k8s-integration``` directory.
+In the directory ```demo03-k8s/2-deploy-alloy-via-grafana-k8s-integration```, there is an example of a Helm values file called "value-original.yaml".
+To make your own version, you can go to your Grafana Cloud account, and to the K8s configuration section, generate your own testing token, and then save the resulting values file in the ```2-deploy-alloy-via-grafana-k8s-integration``` directory with the filename "values.yaml".

 (Be sure to name your file "values.yaml".
 Note that this exact path/filename appears in this project's .gitignore, giving you a safety check on not commiting your own tokens or other identifying information into source control.
 But please continue to be careful with information like this.)

 Your next step is to deploy Grafana's k8s integration to your dashboard:

 ```helm install grafana-k8s-monitoring grafana/k8s-monitoring --namespace "default" --values ./2-deploy-alloy-via-grafana-k8s-integration/values.yaml```

 If you use k9s to watch the deployment (i.e. go to pods mode, watch the pods unfurl), you should first see the initial testing pod come up, then you should see the full Alloy deployment come up - a metrics pod, a logs pod for every node you are running, etc.